Web Development

 Steps:

-2. Gradual Deployment Workflow: Configure GitHub Actions workflows to deploy changes to a small subset of users or servers initially.
+2. Gradual deployment workflow.
+Configure GitHub Actions to deploy the new version to a small slice of servers or users first.
+Starting at 5% is typical.

 Benefits and Best Practices